kochlisGit/Deep-Trainer/README.md

 # Frameworks
 The program is writen in python.
 The pose-estimation model is "Movenet Thunder/Lightning provided by Tensorflow".
 The GUI is built with Tkinter and the visualization of the pose is made using Opencv.

+# Performance
+According to Tensorflow's Movenet Thunder model, it achieves states of the art results, while maintaining very fast execution speed.
+More specifically, It can estimate a pose at about 72% accurately at 30 fps.
+Movenet lightning, while it can operate in 60 fps, It has lower accuracy.
+The model is tested of both GPU GTX 970 and with an Intel i5 CPU.

 # Instructions
 1. Download all the files.
 2. Install Python 3